Chrisshen12/HGEN/README.md

 # HGEN
-Code of the paper: HGEN: Heterogeneous Graph Ensemble Networks The camera-ready paper for IJCAI 25 can be found at:
+Code of the paper: HGEN: Heterogeneous Graph Ensemble Networks.
+The camera-ready paper for IJCAI 25 can be found at:

 ## Requirements